Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The round is well-structured.
-The informed clues are generally good, the misinformed are weak, and the fake clues are excellent.
-The difficulty is appropriate, considering the mix of clue types and their effectiveness.
-No length or answer contamination issues.
-The clues are diverse enough in their approach.
+The clues are well-crafted, creating a balanced level of difficulty for the player.
+The informed clues are specific, the misinformed clues are ambiguous and the fake clues effectively point to the other choices.

 ---